-Adient announces preliminary Q2 fiscal 2020 results, explores funding options to further strengthen the balance sheet
+Adient announces preliminary Q2 fiscal 2020 results; exploring funding options to further strengthen the balance sheet

 Additional details related to Adient’s second quarter results and outlook for the remainder of FY20 will be provided on May 5 during the company’s Q2FY20 earnings call.